City

 5. LCB Senior Living, LLC

-LCB Senior Living, LLC offers residential care for seniors.
-They prioritize employee well-being and provide a fair salary.
+LCB Senior Living, LLC provides residential care for seniors.
+They prioritize the well-being and comfort of their residents.
+Their caring staff ensures a safe and friendly environment.

 6. Lincoln Public Schools